jefdaj/bigtrees/docs/src/consulting.md

 title: Questions / Consulting
 ---

 Go ahead and reach out!
+There's contact info on [my blog](https://cryptoisland.blog/about.html).
-I'm happy answering all sorts of questions from regular people or businesses.
+I'm happy answering all sorts of questions from regular people or businesses, even if you don't feel like you know what you want yet!
-For example...
+Some ideas...

-* Can BigTrees do _this_?
-It isn't quite like any of the examples on the site.
+* Can BigTrees help with _my thing_?
+It isn't quite like any of the examples.
 * How can I run a Linux command on my Windows drive?
 * How can I dedup my recordings while being sure not to lose anything accidentally?
 * How much RAM would we need to search so many millions of files?